-... where name is the name of a common block.
+where: 'name' is the name of a common block.

-Note: In UCSD p-System FORTRAN 77 all common blocks are statically allocated, so the SAVE statement is not necessary.
+Note: In SofTech Microsystems FORTRAN 77 all common blocks are statically allocated, so the SAVE statement is not necessary.
 Common blocks are never disposed on exiting a procedure.
 The SAVE statement is implemented here for the sake of program portability.

+5.8.
+EQUIVALENCE Statement.

 An EQUIVALENCE statement is used to specify that two or more variables or arrays are to share the same storage.
 If the shared variables are of different types, the EQUIVALENCE does not cause any kind of automatic type conversion.
 The form of an EQUIVALENCE statement is: